duomei98/chemical-hazards/README.md

 ## Model 2

-When pre-processing our data for a neural network, we decided to remove all SMILES strings with length greater than 100, which represented around 3% of our total data, for the sake of simplifying our model.
+When pre-processing our data for a neural network, we decided to remove all SMILES strings with length greater than 100, which represented around 3% of our total data, for the sake of reducing the size of the input, as all inputs would need to be padded up to the size of the largest input.
 Since these strings were outliers in our dataset, removing them should not significantly affect the predictive ability of our model.
+Additionally, a cutoff of 100 tokens is roughly equivalent to the size of a small molecule (1 kDa), which corresponds to the size of most molecules one would encounter in the lab.

 Given the issues we encountered in Model 1 with imbalanced classes, we needed to balance our data in some way.
 We tackled this issue by augmenting our data using SmilesEnumerator, which generates all possible SMILES forms of a molecule.
 For the classes in which we had the fewest observations (explosive, oxidizer, and pressurized), we added alternate SMILES into our dataset to balance our classes.
 These strings are alternate forms of compounds present in those classes.